François Mitterrand: Opposition to De Gaulle: 1964–1971

-François Mitterrand received 44.8% of votes in the second round and de Gaulle, with the majority, was thus elected for another term, but this defeat was regarded as honourable, for no one was really expected to defeat de Gaulle.
-François Mitterrand took the lead of a centre-left alliance: the Federation of the Democratic and Socialist Left (Fédération de la gauche démocrate et socialiste, FGDS).
+Mitterrand received 44.8% of votes in the second round and de Gaulle, with the majority, was thus elected for another term, but this defeat was regarded as honourable, for no one was really expected to defeat de Gaulle.
+Mitterrand took the lead of a centre-left alliance: the Federation of the Democratic and Socialist Left (Fédération de la gauche démocrate et socialiste, FGDS).
 It was composed of the SFIO, the Radicals and several left-wing republican clubs (such the CIR of François Mitterrand).

 In the legislative election of March 1967, the system where all candidates who failed to pass a 10% threshold in the first round were eliminated from the second round favoured the pro-Gaullist majority, which faced a split opposition (PCF, FGDS and centrists of Jacques Duhamel).
 Nevertheless, the parties of the left managed to gain 63 seats more than previously for a total of 194.
 The Communists remained the largest left-wing group with 22.5% of votes.
 The governing coalition won with its majority reduced by only one seat (247 seats out of 487).

 In Paris, the Left (FGDS, PSU, PCF) managed to win more votes in the first round than the two governing parties (46% against 42.6%) while the Democratic Centre of Duhamel got 7% of votes.
 But with 38% of votes, de Gaulle's Union for the Fifth Republic remained the leading French party.

-During the May 1968 governmental crisis, François Mitterrand held a press conference to announce his candidacy if a new presidential election was held.
-But after the Gaullist demonstration on the Champs-Elysées, de Gaulle dissolved the Assembly and called for a legislative election instead.
-In this election, the right wing won its largest majority since the Bloc National in 1919.
+During the May 1968 governmental crisis, Mitterrand held a press conference to announce his candidacy if a new presidential election was held.
+But after the Gaullist demonstration on the Champs-Élysées, de Gaulle dissolved the Assembly and called for a legislative election instead.
+In this election, the right-wing won its largest majority since the Bloc National in 1919.

-François Mitterrand was accused of being responsible for this huge legislative defeat and the FGDS split.
-In 1969, François Mitterrand could not run for the Presidency: Guy Mollet refused to give him the support of the SFIO.
-The left wing was eliminated in the first round, with the Socialist candidate Gaston Defferre winning a humiliating 5.1 percent of the total vote.
+Mitterrand was accused of being responsible for this huge legislative defeat and the FGDS split.
+In 1969, Mitterrand could not run for the Presidency: Guy Mollet refused to give him the support of the SFIO.
+The left-wing was eliminated in the first round, with the Socialist candidate Gaston Defferre winning a humiliating 5.1 per cent of the total vote.
 Georges Pompidou faced the centrist Alain Poher in the second round.